Kyushu

 Kyushu (九州, Kyūshū) is the third-largest and most southerly of Japan's four main islands.
 In the past, it has been known as "Nine Countries" (九国, Kyūkoku), "West of the Pacified Area" (鎮西, Chinzei) and "Island of Tsukushi" (筑紫島, Tsukushi-no-shima).
 The historical regional name Saikaidō (西海道) referred to Kyushu and its surrounding islands.
-Kyushu has a land area of 36782 km2 and a population of 14,311,224 in 2018.
+Kyushu has a land area of 36782 km2 and a population of 12,382,121 as of 2025, a population size similar to New Guinea or Cuba.

 There is a theory that Kyushu was in ancient times home to its own independent dynasty, where a unique, southern-influenced culture and tradition distinct from that of Honshu flourished.

 In the 8th-century Taihō Code reforms, Dazaifu was established as a special administrative term for the region.